Bay Roberts: Cultural activities

-The Cable Building is both a Provincial Heritage Structure and a National Historic Site.
-The Building has been restored and contains the award-winning Road to Yesterday Museum and the Christopher Pratt Art Gallery.
-The town has one of the finest town museums in the province.
-The gallery is acclimatized and is designed to display a permanent collection of art work, including works by Pratt.
-In addition, it hosts the works of well known local artists and visiting art collections.

 The town has two summer theatre productions.
 "A Time in Pigeon Inlet" is in its 4th season.
 The production features musician and storyteller, Kelly Russell (recognized by the provincial government as Newfoundland and Labrador's first tradition bearer in 2009).
 A Time in Pigeon Inlet is based on stories written and performed on CBC radio by Kelly's father, Ted Russell.
 In 2011, Ted Russell was recognized as a "Person of Provincial Significance by the Provincial Historic Commemorations Program.

 In July and August 2010, Victoria LOL #3 Museum and Playhouse featured a production of "Saltwater Moon" by award-winning Canadian playwright David French (who was born on Coley's Point.)
 Last summer, they produced his play "Soldier's Heart."

 Major awards in 2009-2011

 Bay Roberts won the Newfoundland and Labrador 2011 Tidy Towns Award in the 4001 - 8000 population category.

 For Winter Lights Celebrations, the town won the National WinterLights Celebration Mentoring Award and Circle of Excellence 5 Star Award for Residential Lighting.
 During the summer, it won the 2009 Tidy Towns Award – Population category of over 3500 and the 2009 Torngat Municipal Achievement Award in the category of Environmental Sustainability with the Town of Spaniard's Bay – won for their joint efforts on the Shearstown Estuary.
 In the summer of 2010, Bay Roberts was one of 10 towns on the 2010 Kraft Celebration Tour.
 In 2011, Ron Delaney of Bay Roberts won the 2010 Cyril Hoskins Memorial Award for recreation practitioners from Recreation NL.